brille/brille/docs/install_guide.rst

 .. code-block:: bash

-  pip install brille
+  python -m pip install brille

-This will download a precompiled binary of the latest released version of the module or download its source code and compile the module if a precompiled binary does not exist for your system.
+This downloads a precompiled wheel of the latest release, or downloads the source code and compiles it if no wheel matches your system (see `building from source`_).
+Wheels are published for

+* Linux on x86-64 with glibc 2.28 or later (manylinux_2_28), or with musl libc (musllinux_1_2),
+* macOS 14 or later, on Apple silicon and Intel,
+* Windows on x86-64.

+The plotting functions in :py:mod:`brille.plotting` need matplotlib, which you can install alongside via ``python -m pip install "brille[plotting]"``.

 Note:
   Windows systems must have the Microsoft Visual C++ Redistributable binaries in